Positive Affirmations Help You Live a Happy Life: 101 Examples To Get Started

 The law of attraction tells us that the universe will give us what we desire most.
 Manifestation affirmations help us put our deepest desires out into the universe.

 The cool thing about manifestation affirmations is that they don’t necessarily need to be true now.
-They’re things you want to be true, so you tell your subconscious mind they are true, which makes your subconscious mind believe they are true, which in effect, makes you work harder to achieve it.
+They’re things you want to be true, so you tell your subconscious mind they are true, which makes your subconscious mind believe they are true, which, in effect, makes you work harder to achieve them.

 Here are some examples of manifestation affirmations to set: